JoPe99/helsinki-city-bike/README.md

 #### Frontend

-Frontend is created with Typescript/VueJS accompanied by Vuetify component library.
+Frontend is created with Typescript/[Vue](https://vuejs.org/) accompanied by [Vuetify](https://vuetifyjs.com/en/) component library.

 I chose Vue as I have prior experience with it, and it has been very enjoyable and flexible.

-Electron is used for packaging the app, making it possible to distribute the frontend app as a single executable/installer.
+[Electron]() is used for packaging the app, making it possible to distribute the frontend app as a single executable/installer.

-Pinia was chosen as a state management for the frontend, and Vue Router for routing.
+[Pinia](https://pinia.vuejs.org/) was chosen as a state management for the frontend, and [Vue Router](https://router.vuejs.org/) for routing.
-For linting I used ESLint/Prettier.
+For linting I used [ESLint](https://eslint.org/)/[Prettier](https://prettier.io/).

 #### Backend

-Backend is Kotlin with Spring and PostGreSQL as database.
+Backend is written in Kotlin with [Spring](https://spring.io/) and [PostgreSQL](https://www.postgresql.org/) as database.

-I chose Kotlin as I had some experience with Android Development with it before, and wanted to get backend experience with it.
+I chose Kotlin as I had some experience in Android development with it before, and wanted to get backend experience with Kotlin.

-PostGreSQL is something I have used before and felt it would work fine here too.
+PostgreSQL is something I have used before and felt it would work fine here too.

-Project includes instructions for running the backend in Docker.
+Project includes instructions for running the backend in [Docker](https://www.docker.com/).

 #### Testing
-Frontend unit testing is done with Mocha/Chai, E2E-testing with Cypress, and frontend code coverage is provided by Coveralls.
+Frontend unit testing is done with [Mocha](https://mochajs.org/)/[Chai](https://www.chaijs.com/), E2E-testing with [Cypress](https://www.cypress.io/), and frontend code coverage is provided by [Coveralls](https://coveralls.io/).
+All the tests are run in a Github Actions pipeline on every push to the main branch.

 # Lessons learned